Hugo Torres, Nicaragua ex-rebel leader Ortega jailed, dies

 He has not relinquished power since then, and his rule has become increasingly harsh, crushing any demonstration or opposition with police and soldiers.
 International organizations have called the November 2021 elections a farce.

-The ruling Sandinista Front and its allies control Nicaragua’s congress and all government institutions, and have charged the imprisoned opposition leaders with “conspiracy to undermine national integrity.”
+Ortega’s Sandinista Front and its allies control Nicaragua’s congress and all government institutions.

 A string of recent trials of opposition figures has been carried out in the infamous Chipote prison.
 The defendants have only been permitted to have their lawyers present.
-All the trials so far — some lasting only a few hours — have resulted in convictions and sentences of 13 to 15 years.
+All the trials so far have resulted in convictions and sentences of 13 to 15 years.

 Relatives of jailed opposition activists have said prisoners have been subjected to isolation, constant interrogations and insufficient food, affecting their health.